 - F (non-working) For phones and iPads only.
 You can learn more about this from the CEX website

 Game consoles have a different grading depending on whether an item is boxed, unboxed or to be placed at discounted category.

-Customers who visit shops of this second-hand retailer can get a product in exchange for cash or a voucher that can be redeemed at any CEX shop.
-Depending on the condition of a product as explained briefly above, one gets cash of around 50% or 66% of CEX’s selling price of a commodity.
-CEX has some premium and new release options that allow a user to get amount almost equivalent to or even higher than the new retail value of an item.
+Customers who visit shops of this second-hand retailer can get a product in exchange for cash or a voucher. this can be redeemed at any CEX shop.
+Depending on the condition of a product, you get cash of around 50% or 66% of CEX’s selling price..
+CEX has some premium and new release options. these allow a user to get amount almost equivalent to or even higher than the new retail value of an item.
 For all second-hand products the company sells, it offers a 24-month warranty subject to terms.
 The retail store used to accept Bitcoin as payment but no longer does.

 How Does One Sell At CEX